servidorescloud/niobio-node-daemon/README.md

-# Niobio Cash
+#BRCOIN

-The Niobio Cash is the Brazilian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
+The BRCOIN is the Brazilian national cryptocurrency, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
 It is people's electronic cash, not connected to government or officials.

 ## Binaries